Not enough women on staff - Southgate

 Southgate, speaking at the Royal Television Society's Cambridge Convention, named two women who are currently working with the team.

-"We've got some women that work with the team but we haven't got enough," he said.
+"We've got some women that work with the team but we haven't got enough," said Southgate, whose side lost the Euro 2020 final to Italy on penalties.

 "We've got a staff of 40, so that's nowhere near where we should be."

-Southgate has led England to the semi-finals of the 2018 World Cup and the final of the delayed Euro 2020 tournament this year, with his team losing to Italy on penalties in the latter.
+Southgate also led England to the semi-finals of the 2018 World Cup.

 He believes that, while there have been advances in the women's game in England, they have not filtered through to the make-up of his staff.